piffey/notebooks/README.md

 into your Jupyter Notebooks automatically.
 See contained notebooks for an example.
 There are certainly more elegant ways to do this with Vault or whatever but nothing this simple.

+## Clearing Sensitive Data In Notebooks

+Before committing your notebooks, be careful about what data is contained within them -- particularly if you are using a public repository.
+All of your work, including any sensitive data during the course of your investigations, will be a part of the notebooks.
+You can clear that using the following command:

+`jupyter nbconvert --clear-output --inplace notebook.ipynb`

+The `nbconvert` command also recognizes globbing so a simple `*.ipynb` can clear all of your notebooks.

+## Additional Data Sets

+The docker-compose setup automatically loads in /data in the current working directory to /data in the /data directory of the docker container.
+Therefore if you need additional datasets (ex. historical ASN data for pyasn) place them in that directory to have them become available.